nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ### 4.2.
 Edit Command

+The ```EditCommand``` edits an existing expenditure in the record.

+It cannot change the expenditure type of a record, only its fields

+For editing an expenditure, the full command is  ```edit INDEX d/DATE a/AMOUNT s/DESCRIPTION```

+For editing a borrow/lend record, the full command is  ```edit INDEX d/DATE n/(LEND/BORROW)_NAME a/AMOUNT b/DEADLINE s/DESCRIPTION```

 The sequence diagram below shows the interactions of a successful execution of the EditCommand

 <p align="center">